 I compiled a Homeschool Mama Reading List just for you!
 These books are ones that have taught me everything that has helped me structure my homeschool.

 Apparently we were being watched.
 We had travelled to a new town and didn’t know many people, so we decided to wander around town.
 The roasted bean fragrance from the street lured me into a trendy coffee shop.
 Stranger-watching amused us, but the fireplace kept us there on this January winter day.

-Common question I’ve heard repeatedly since my third was born.
-The fourth child took the curiosity to a whole new level.
+Common question I’ve heard repeatedly since my third daughter was born.
+A fourth child took the curiosity to a whole new level.
 So I’d heard the question so often that I’d finally given up on my sarcastic reactions.
-“Yup, all mine,” with a smile.

 “Well, you have a beautiful family.“

 Surprised at his sincerity, I said a simple thank you.

 “You have to tell me how you’ve done it.
 They’re just all well-behaved and good to each other.“

 Ha, not always, my friend, I think to myself.
 I wish his perception was my continual reality.
 Having said that, I could see that they considered each other, helped each other, spoke gently to each other lots of the time.

 I don’t have a secret to socializing them.
 Of course, you knew that.

 But in my quest to socialize my children, I’ve learned…